The North American nation were the last team to qualify for the tournament.

 Trending World Football Articles:

-- Top 10 players with most assists in FIFA World Cup 2022
+- Top 10 players with most goal contributions in 2022

 “It was very difficult [to choose the squad] because there are not only 26 players eligible to be in Qatar.
 We asked ourselves more questions about what we needed for the games and the current situation of each of them,” head coach Luis Fernando Suarez said.